Green Space, Green Time: The Way of Science, 1997 (Copernicus Books)

 |

 Excerpt: "Here lies an extraordinary opportunity for theologically progressive institutions to do what the fundamentalist churches cannot.
 Liberal churches can offer the youngers an evolutionary worldview that delights children in their wonder years, offers immensely practical insights and guidance for those going through puberty (by teaching them about "mismatched instincts" and "supernormal stimuli"), and empowers teens to ponder the meaning of life and their life as they edge toward adulthood."
-Access Connie's detailed 3-stage frame for revising religious education programs. |

 |